Art & Music

-INTRO TO THE ARTSCourse #991 Level: * Credit: 1Open to: All Sophomores except those enrolled in Music, Art or a second Math course
+INTRO TO THE ARTSCourse #991 Level: * Credit: 1Open to: All Freshman and Sophomores except those enrolled in Music, Art or a second Math course

 This full year course includes four one quarter sections in rotation.
 The selections will include music, theater, art and music business/production.